sorokine/phases/README.md

 the script has to load phases library first

-implementaion options
+implementation options

  * preprocessor
      * the scripts can be run outside of phazes environmrnt without modification
  * script

 inside the script commands should be called as